Mexico Invest Free shortlist

 Total DD professional$2,200–6,600

-DD outcome letter: what your attorney should deliver
+What should buyers verify on dd outcome letter: what your attorney should deliv?

 At DD end, expect written memo: